 What is StackHawk?

-StackHawk is a dynamic application security testing tool that was built to help developers find, triage, and fix security bugs in their applications.
-Instead of scanning static code, StackHawk finds bugs that you or your team may have written into the code by scanning a running version of your application.
-This can be done either in local development or in your CI/CD pipeline, something StackHawk was specifically built for.
+StackHawk is a dynamic application security testing tool built to help developers find, triage, and fix security bugs in their applications.
+StackHawk is a modern DAST tool that focuses on enabling the “shift-left” methodology for application security aimed at moving testing into the developer's hands and earlier in the SDLC.
+As a DAST platform, instead of scanning static code, StackHawk finds bugs that you or your team may have written into the code by testing a running version of your application.
+Running StackHawk can be done in a local development environment or your CI/CD pipeline, something StackHawk is explicitly built for.

-StackHawk also allows you to dig deeper than other legacy DAST tools by pushing forward advanced features such as API and Microservice testing.
-Because it is scanning a running version of your application, it finds the vulnerabilities that would be available to an outside attacker of the application.
+StackHawk also allows you to dig deeper than legacy DAST tools by pushing forward advanced API and Microservice testing features.
+Since StackHawk scans a running version of your application, it finds the vulnerabilities available to an outside attacker.
+Since StackHawk only reports vulnerabilities that can be actively exploited, the platform reports fewer false positives.
+Less unnecessary noise keeps developers focused on tackling the vulnerabilities attackers can exploit once the application hits production servers.

 StackHawk contains 2 components which power the overall platform.
-The first is HawkScan Scanner, which works to scan your application paths and does the actual finding of the vulnerabilities.
+The first is HawkScan Scanner, which scans your application paths and finds vulnerabilities.
 This process can run anywhere in your delivery pipeline.
 The second component is the StackHawkPlatform itself.
 The StackHawk Platform is where the results from the HawkScan Scanner are collected and analyzed.
 This is also where developers can communicate and track findings to ensure a resolution.
 Let’s dig a bit further into how each component works.

-In order to actually find vulnerabilities in the running application or API, HawkScan Scanner needs to run against your code.
+To find vulnerabilities in the running application or API, HawkScan Scanner needs to run against your code in a running application.
+Developers can get started by using Docker or Hawk CLI to start the process.
 This can be done by using docker or by using Hawk CLI to start the process.

-Scan Discovery, facilitated through HawkScan, is the first step in the actual process to find vulnerabilities.
-The process figures out which paths and endpoints StackHawk should test by crawling your web application and API routes.
+Scan Discovery, facilitated through HawkScan, is the first step in finding vulnerabilities.
+The process determines which paths and endpoints StackHawk should test by crawling your web application and API routes.
 To find meaningful vulnerabilities, HawkScan will try to discover parts of your site, intercepting the request & response HTTP payloads as it navigates your web application.
 This can be configured and fine-tuned under the hawk.spider section of the stackhawk.yml file you’ll use to configure StackHawk.

-The Ajax Spider goes beyond the base spider to support more dynamic websites and Single Page Applications.
-This is done by leveraging Selenium to create unscripted application actions such as clicking buttons or other links that users would dynamically encounter.
+The Ajax Spider goes beyond the base spider to support more dynamic websites and single-page applications.
+The spider uses Selenium to create unscripted application actions such as clicking buttons or other links that users would dynamically encounter.
 By using Selenium, the spider can accurately parse the entire application dynamically to ensure that all routes and actions are covered to be scanned for vulnerabilities.
 Although Ajax Spider is still available, we do recommend that you use an OpenAPI Spec-based scan instead.

 Open API Spec